senecajs/senecajs.org/src/pages/get-started/index.md

 ## Organising patterns into plugins

-A Seneca instance is ultimately just a set of action patterns.
-You can organize them by using namespacing conventions in your patterns, such as `role:math`.
-To help with logging and debugging, Seneca supports a minimalist notion of a plugin to help organize patterns.
+A Seneca instance is just a set of action patterns.
+You can organize action patterns using namespacing conventions, such as `role:math`.
+To help with logging and debugging, Seneca supports a minimalist notion of a plugin.

-A Seneca plugin is just a set of action patterns.
-The plugin can have a name, which is used to annotate logging entries.
-Plugins can be given a set of options to control their behaviour.
-Plugins also provide a mechanism for executing initialisation functions in the correct order.
+Likewise, a Seneca plugin is just a set of action patterns.
+A plugin can have a name, which is used to annotate logging entries.
+Plugins can be given a set of options to control their behavior.
+Plugins also provide a mechanism for executing initialization functions in the correct order.
 For example, you want your database connection to be established before you try to read data from the database.

 A Seneca plugin is a function that has a single parameter `options`.
 You pass this plugin definition function to the `seneca.use method`.
-Here is the minimal Seneca plugin (it does nothing!).
+Here is the minimal Seneca plugin (it does nothing!):

 ``` js
 function minimal_plugin( options ) {